7 Steps to Creating a Must-Read Church Bulletin

 In this post, we’re going to walk through several points and questions, including:

-Alright, let’s take a look at over 30 Bible verses on saving and investing your money!
+Alright, let’s take a look at over 30 passages regarding your money!

 Saving includes reducing expenses and setting aside money for future expenses.